tact-lang/jetton/dev-docs/CONTRIBUTING.md

 ## Benchmarks

-To run benchmarks use `yarn build && yarn bench`.
+To run benchmarks use `yarn bench`.
 Note that benchmarks fail "early" on the first gas consumption failed assert

-To add new benchmark entry run `yarn build && yarn bench:add`.
+To add new benchmark entry run `yarn bench:add`.
 This will acquire latest gas usage for all benchmark scenarios and add new entry to the result file

-If you want to update the latest entry instead of adding a new one, run `yarn build && yarn bench:update`
+If you want to update the latest entry instead of adding a new one, run `yarn bench:update`

 To add benchmark for a new type of operation (e.g. new receiver, chain of operations on the Jetton contract, etc.), take a look at the `src/benchmarks/environment.ts`.
 This file contains logic for getting the gas usage and asserting execution results.
 After this, you will need to add new `assert` statement to `src/benchmarks/benchmark.ts`